winnipegfir/with-you-bot/README.md

 # with-you-bot
-An overengineered counter that allows for our controllers to track the "with you" check ins on frequency, as well as the times they have been overstressed while controlling.
+An over-engineered counter that allows for our controllers to track the "with you" check ins on frequency, as well as the times they have been overstressed while controlling.

 This is a Python Discord bot.
-It was made in Python 3.8 with the Discord class.
+It was made in Python 3.8 (although, you could probably run it from Python 3.5.3>) with the Discord.py, Python-dotenv, and MySQL-Connector-Python dependencies.
 It also features a database connection (using MySQL) for tracking how many times a specific user has used the commands.

 It also has a cron script, that can be used at any frequency you'd like.
 It runs through your database set of users and checks if they are in the guild, if they aren't, 👋.
 This is **not necessary** for the bot to run, but it can be good for keeping your database clean.

 ### Initial Setup
 1. Clone the repository
-1. Run `with-you-bot.py`
+1. Run the following commands:
+    1. `cd with-you-bot`
+    1. `pip install -r requirements.txt`
+    1. `python withyoubot/with-you-bot.py`
-1. Fill in the fields in `.env`
+1. Fill in all the fields in `.env`.
-1. Run `with-you-bot.py` again, it should automatically create a database
+1. Run `with-you-bot.py` again, it should automatically create a table in the database you supplied in `.env`.

 Any questions, comments or concerns can be directed to virtualwinnipegfir@gmail.com